GUPT-22 Click on image for enlargement.

 offering over an altar in the left field.
 He is seated on the back of a peacock.
 The peacock stands on

-a platform with trail in splendour behind the god.
-Surrounded by a border of dots.
-Minor deposits.
+a platform with trail in splendour behind the god, minor deposits.

 The coin is die-identical with the specimen in the collection of the National Museum, New Delhi, India.
 (51.77/64).